How to Dye Easter Eggs with Rice (No-Mess Rice Shake Easter Eggs)

 Bag filled with uncooked rice.

-2. Add Food Colouring
+2. Add Food Coloring

 Bag of uncooked rice with some drops of food colouring added.

-To make the colour brighter as it transfers to the eggs, you can also add a little bit of white vinegar.
+To make the color brighter as it transfers to the eggs, you can also add a little bit of white vinegar.
 I don’t recommend adding more than ⅛ teaspoon per bag—if you add too much, the rice will get too “wet” and the eggs won’t look the same.

 3. Shake Rice